 Start at the picnic area and take the All Access Trail into the woods.
 You’ll soon find yourself among impressive old-growth redwoods.
 The official trail curves to the right and crosses a footbridge across a creekbed that’s usually dry; there’s also a wide unnoficial trail worn into the groundcover that bypasses the bridge and shortcuts directly to the Discovery Trail.

 At the outset the trail passes some remarkable redwoods.
 Here along the southwest edge of the grove, the foliage is dense and the forest looks very much like a southern grove, albeit one with unusually big trees.
-On still days you may hear a hum of traffic noise from Highway 128, but the grove (especially the part nearest the Day Use Area) tends to be very breezy and the wind in the trees usually covers up the traffic noise.
+On still days a hum of traffic noise drifts over from Highway 128, but the grove (especially the part nearest the Day Use Area) tends to be very breezy and the wind in the trees usually covers up the traffic noise.

 At the next intersection, you can go straight if you’d like to hike the Back Loop or turn left to stay on the Upper Loop.
 The little-used Back Loop is longer, and the trail isn’t as clear.
 Its redwoods are noticably smaller; from Highway 128 you can clearly see how the height of the redwoods tapers off at the southern end of the grove.

 © 2006, 2013, 2016, 2018 David Baselt